nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

 ## Add Your Connect Credentials to Maven

-Adding your credentials allow Maven to be authenticated on Studio while trying to grab your project.
+Adding your credentials allows Maven to be authenticated on Studio while trying to grab your project.

-1. Open `~/.m2/settings.xml` file with your prefered text editor
+1. Open `~/.m2/settings.xml` file with your preferred text editor
 1. Add the following `server` node:
    ```xml
    <settings>